 - Directly on the device via 2 buttons. - Using the GridVis programming software. - Using the device homepage (no programming). - Using the Modbus protocol.
 You can modify and call up the data using the Modbus address list.
-The list can be called up via the device's home page. - Using the PLC within a PROFINET environment.
+The list can be called up via the device's home page and can be found on the enclosed CD. - Using the PLC within a PROFINET environment.